Alumni

 You can participate in creating a community that helps you not get boxed into your own little educational world.
 Also, you cannot miss all the powwows at KU and Haskell!
 Off-campus, Lawrence has an awesome Native community.
 Connecting to the community off campus can also help you stay grounded.
 The Indigenous Studies Program is a special community on campus.
 The faculty and staff work hard to make you feel welcome and taken care of when you are a part of the ISP community at KU.
 I am super grateful for all the extra effort they put in for their students.

-I graduated from KU’s Indigenous Studies program and School of Law in 2021.
-So far, I have had the opportunity and honor to assist my tribe in revising their tribal constitution.
+I graduated from KU’s Indigenous Studies Program and School of Law in 2021.
+So far, I have had the opportunity and honor to assist my Tribe in revising their constitution.
 It is a huge undertaking, but putting my education to work for that purpose has been great.
-Overall, my number one goal has always been to use the privilege of my degrees to be as useful as possible to accomplish the goals of my tribal clients.
+Overall, my No. 1 goal has always been to use the privilege of my degrees to be as useful as possible to accomplish the goals of my Tribal clients.

 Matt Bowman, Class of 2019